Water Related Services

 Storm Water Pollution Prevention Plans (SWPPP) are required for sites covered under a storm water permit.
 The SWPPP is a document that describes pertinent information about the site, including potential sources of storm water pollution, Best Management Practices (BMPs) aimed as reducing storm water pollution, a plan for BMP implementation, evaluation and monitoring schedules, and any other industry specific requirements.

 - Evaluate site and identify sources of storm water pollution

 - Identify appropriate BMPs

-The SPCC regulation is also known as the Oil Pollution Prevention regulation.
-SPCC plans are required for nontransportation related facilities that could potentially discharge oil into U.S. waters.
-The federal requirements are in 40 CFR 112.1 through 112.7 and apply to facilities that have (1) a total underground oil storage capacity of more than 42,000 gallons; or (2) a total above ground oil storage capacity of more than 660 gallons in a single container.
-If the facility’s total oil storage capacity is greater than one million gallons, it may also be subject to a Facility Response Plan (FRP) under 40 CFR 112.20, 112.21 and associated Appendices A-F.
+The spill prevention, control, and countermeasure plan (SPCC plan) regulation is also known as the Oil Pollution Prevention regulation.
+SPCC plans are required for non-transportation related facilities that could reasonable be expected to discharge oil into U.S. waters.
+The federal requirements are in 40 CFR 112 and apply to facilities that have (1) a total underground oil storage capacity of more than 42,000 gallons; or (2) a total above ground oil storage capacity of more than 1,320 gallons.
+If the facility’s total oil storage capacity is greater than one million gallons, it may also be subject to a Facility Response Plan (FRP) under 40 CFR 112.20, 112.21.